2020 Top 5 Cyber Security Predictions

 Top 5 Cyber Security Predictions for 2020

-In conversations with industry analysts, our customers, combing through the statistics and ultimately talking amongst ourselves we came up with 5 IT security predictions for 2020 that may not be surprising, however, they are very likely.
+In conversations with industry analysts, our customers, combing through the statistics like Comparitech’s breach data and ultimately talking amongst ourselves we came up with 5 IT security predictions for 2020 that may not be surprising, however, they are very likely.
 Our goal in this article and frankly, all of our blog posts and articles is to provide you the most thorough research and leading-edge thinking on subjects.
-For this post, we really want to help you prepare for what may be coming in 2020.
+For this post, we want to help you prepare for what may be coming in 2020.

 Will We See Jail Time for Executives Under New Data Breach Legislation?